Sedgwick County Zoo: Pride of the Plains

-Penguin Cove
+Cessna Penguin Cove

-Opened in 2007, Penguin Cove is the zoo's first marine exhibit, and home to a colony of Humboldt penguins, Inca terns, and grey gulls.
+Opening in 2007, the Cessna Penguin Cove is the zoo's first marine exhibit, and home to a colony of Humboldt penguins, Inca terns, and grey gulls.
 The $1.5 million exhibit features a 42000 gal pool with rocky areas and coves on each side.

 African Veldt

-This exhibit as of August 2025 features two generic giraffes, eleven African bush elephants, two Grévy's zebras, one black rhinoceros, caracals, Marabou storks, and blue cranes.
+Opening in 1973, This exhibit as of April 2026 features two Reticulated giraffes, two Grévy's zebras, one black rhinoceros, two Ring-tailed lemurs, Marabou storks, and blue cranes.
 The zoo kept a pair of Nile hippopotamuses named Pudgie and Sweetie Pie for over 50 years, starting shortly after the inception of the zoo, until their deaths in May 2023 and August 2025 respectively.

+The Reed Family Elephants of the Zambezi River Valley

 On March 11, 2016, six African elephants arrived at the zoo from Eswatini's Hlane Royal National Park to survive a drought.
-A new elephant exhibit named The Reed Family Elephants of the Zambezi River Valley opened in May of that year, housing all of the elephants.
+Following that, this exhibit opened in May of that year, housing all of the elephants.
 At over 5 acres in area, it is the third largest elephant exhibit in the United States and includes a 550,000 gallon pool.
 The pool is separated from a boat canal by an underwater barrier, giving visitors the impression of sharing the water with the elephants.

 A male African elephant, Ajani, from Alabama's Birmingham Zoo, joined the six female elephants for breeding purposes in May 2018.
 In May 2023, Callee was introduced to the herd from Omaha, Nebraska's Henry Doorly Zoo and Aquarium.
 A few months later, Ajani transferred to the Toledo Zoo to breed with its two female elephants.
 On March 14, 2025, the zoo's female African Elephant Simunye gave birth to the first elephant calf ever born at the zoo, but unfortunately, the calf was stillborn.
 The deceased calf was given the name Malaika meaning "angel" in Swahili.
 On April 10, 2025, another female elephant, Talia, gave birth to the first surviving elephant calf in zoo history.
 The male calf was named Bomani, meaning "warrior" in Swahili.
 Xolani, a third elephant, gave birth to a male calf named Kijani on April 14, 2025, and Arusi followed with a female calf named Asali on June 3, and Zuberi rounded out the breeding by giving birth to a female calf named Dakari on August 22, 2025.

-Asian Big Cat Trek
+The Slawson Family Asian Big Cat Trek

-This $3 million Asian themed naturalistic exhibit was opened in 2009 as the Slawson Family Tiger Trek, and housed Amur tigers, Malayan tigers, red pandas, and brow-antlered deer.
+This $3 million Asian themed naturalistic exhibit opened in 2009 as the Slawson Family Tiger Trek, and housed Amur tigers, Malayan tigers, red pandas, and brow-antlered deer.
 In 2021, the exhibit was expanded and reopened as the Slawson Family Asian Big Cat Trek, and added amur leopards, snow leopards, and an area where they can be seen above guests' heads.